Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Papaya

-As mentioned earlier, Box Turtles are omnivores and need insects and other animal foods in their diet too.
-These can be bought from most pet stores or found around your garden, and include:
+As mentioned earlier, box turtles are omnivores and need insects and other animal foods in their diet too.
+These can be bought from most pet stores or suppliers and include:

 • Slugs